sushant097/100Days__DataScience/README.md

 ### **General code template:**

-Below is a general Python code snippet to select the best machine learning model for a dataset using scikit-learn.
+Below is a general  code snippet to select the best machine learning model for a dataset using scikit-learn.
 It includes training multiple models, evaluating them using cross-validation, tuning hyperparameters, and testing the final model.

 ```python
 import numpy as np